EffiSciencesResearch/hackathon42/README.md

 ## Installation

-Please install git large file system begore cloning the git.
-The size of the repo is approximately 1Go.
+Please install git large file system before cloning the git.
+The size of the repo is approximately 1GB.

 ```
 git lfs install